Hispanic Transplant Program Removes Barriers to Lifesaving Care

 “Machines cannot smile and hug you,” he says.

 Dr. Caicedo, director of the Northwestern Medicine Hispanic Transplant Program, eventually became a transplant surgeon because he wanted to save lives.
-While participating in an English-language immersion program, he took a trip to Chicago, stopped in at Northwestern Medicine Kovler Organ Transplantation Center and spoke with its leadership.
+While participating in an English-language immersion program, he took a trip to Chicago, stopped in at Northwestern Medicine Organ Transplant Center and spoke with its leaders.
 That fateful meeting ultimately led to a fellowship and an offer to work at Northwestern Memorial Hospital.

 “I decided to stay in Chicago, but I wondered if I was letting my people down in Colombia,” he says.
 “Then I saw the need here.
 Nobody had any initiatives focused on Hispanics.”

 Determined to change that, Dr. Caicedo founded the Northwestern Medicine Hispanic Transplant Program, which offers culturally competent and congruent transplant care for English- and Spanish-speaking Hispanic patients and families.

 When Dr. Caicedo started the program in 2006, the need was clear.
 Research showed that Hispanic patients often spend more time than other ethnic groups on the kidney transplant waiting list and have a higher mortality rate while waiting for a kidney.
 They also have lower rates of living donor kidney transplantation, which tends to have better recipient outcomes.

 Statistics reflect the need for donor organs.
 In 2015, more than 98,000 patients were on the kidney transplant waiting list in the United States, according to the Organ Procurement and Transplant Network.
 Of those, 37% were non-Hispanic white, 34% were African American and 20% were Hispanic.
 “Minorities make up the majority on the waiting list,” Dr. Caicedo says.

 Involving Family in the Patient Process